Young Adult Fantasy and Romantasy

 Castle of Blood and Secrets

-Book One of the Vampire Assassin Series.: PREORDER STARTS SOON!
+Book One of the Vampire Assassin Series.
+Now Available!

 Interpersonal dynamics are complicated for vampire assassin Adina.
 Her father wants to kill her.
 Her mentor plans to sacrifice her to save the world.
 Her worst enemy will sacrifice the world to save her.